-The village of East Blue Hill was first inhabited by a trapper named James McHard in the 1790s.
+The first white settler of East Blue Hill was a trapper named James McHard in the 1790s.
 He built a cabin on the cove that bears his name and subsisted on hunting and fishing.
 There is no record of when he died and no deed that showed that he owned property here.
 We do know that that part of town was simply called McHard’s by the early settlers of Blue Hill and it remained McHard’s until 1871 when a semi-weekly mail was established and the village officially became known as East Blue Hill.

 The next to come on the scene, around 1810, were two Blue Hill men: Franklin Spofford and Nathan Ellis.
 Both were from milling families.
 Franklin was the son of Daniel Spofford who was part owner of the two tide mills at Blue Hill Falls.
 Nathan Ellis married Sally Osgood whose uncle ran the legendary Osgood Grist Mill in downtown Blue Hill to which farmers near and far carried their corn and grain to be ground into flour or waited in line.